roboshoes/grunt-shared-config/README.md

 __NOTE__: While converting the variables for JS, it strips all units (such as `px`, `%`, etc.) and also converts percenteges from `33%` to `0.33`.

 #### AMD and SCSS files.
-The following task creates an AMD based JavaScript file and SCSS file.
+The following task creates an AMD based JavaScript file and all available CSS preprocessor format files.

 ```js
 grunt.initConfig( {